brunodpoliveira/Fallout1DemoAI/README.md

 ### Controls
 #TODO virtualcontroller explanations
 - Player movement and interaction are placeholders: Arrow keys for directions and Z/West Button (the bottom button) for entering dialog with a NPC
-- Press the Return/ North Button (The middle button) to pause the game.
+- Press the Return/North Button (the middle button) to pause the game.
 You can acess the Notes from this menu
+- Press Space/South Button (the top button) to attack and interact with objects, such as chests
-- Interact with NPCs by typing messages on the Dialog Window, and click the buttons with your mouse to interact with them.
+- In the Dialog Window, interact with NPCs by typing messages on the Dialog Window, and click the buttons with your mouse to interact with them.
 - Hold and drag the right mouse button in the Dialog message window to scroll through it
 - Future versions will include voice input and additional controls.